Bowel cancer – Reducing the Risks

 Bowel cancer is the third most common cause of cancer affecting 1 in 20 people.
 There have been many studies on bowel cancers and we know some of the things that make a difference.

-In one study the food with the strongest positive correlation with colon cancer (ie harmful) is sugar (+0.74) and the foods with the strongest negative correlation with cancer (ie protective) are nuts, seeds and pulses (-0.58).
+In one study the food with the strongest positive correlation with colon cancer (ie harmful) was sugar (+0.74) and the foods with the strongest negative correlation with cancer (ie protective) are nuts, seeds and pulses (-0.58).

 1) Red Meat